 Stage 1: Gathering evidence (2 to 4 weeks) Before you file anything, you need to build your case.
 That means pulling together your tenancy agreement, rent payment records, proof of the landlord's offence (an unlicensed HMO, a missing gas safety certificate, an illegal eviction), and evidence that you were paying rent during the period you're claiming for.
 This stage is entirely in your hands, and it's the one most people underestimate.
 Do it properly here and you save time at every stage after.

-Stage 2: Submitting your application (1 to 2 weeks) The application goes to the First-tier Tribunal using the RENTS1 form.
-The tribunal fee is around £100, though you can request reimbursement if your claim succeeds.
+Stage 2: Submitting your application (1 to 2 weeks) The application goes to the First-tier Tribunal using the RRO1 form.
+There is an application fee, plus a separate hearing fee if the case is listed for a hearing, and you can request reimbursement if your claim succeeds.
+Check the current amounts on GOV.UK.
 Once submitted, the tribunal acknowledges receipt within 2 to 3 weeks and formally notifies your landlord.

 Stage 3: The landlord's response (2 to 4 weeks) Your landlord gets a chance to respond.
 If they don't dispute the claim, the case can sometimes be decided on the papers without a hearing.
 If they do contest it, a hearing gets listed.
 Most contested cases get listed within 1 to 3 months of the application, depending on tribunal workload in your area.